tianxia56/cms2.toy/README.md

 ## Instructions

-1. Run cosi2 in Docker:
+1. Set up env:
     ```sh
     docker run -it -v $(pwd):/home quay.io/ilya_broad/dockstore-tool-cosi2 /bin/bash
     cd home
     ```

-2. Run the `mk-tpeds.sh` script.
+2. Run the `mk-tpeds.sh` to generate hap files.

 3. By default, the script runs 1000 iterations.
 The demographic model and meta-information are defined in `sel.demo.par`.